gowachin/matreex/vignettes/matreex.md

 ## Define a forest

-Once each species is set, we can assemble them in a `forest` object.
-This scale also require to give additional parameters, but they are only used for harvest and disturbance modules.
+Once each species objects are built, we can assemble them in a `forest` object.
+This function also require additional parameters, but they are only used for harvest and disturbance modules.

 ``` r
 Picea_for <- forest(species = list(Picea = Picea_sp))